firebase/genkit/docs/get-started.md

 1. Edit package.json and make sure the `main` field is set to `lib/index.js`.

 1. Now you can run and explore Genkit features and sample project locally on your machine.
-Start the Genkit Dev UI:
+Start the Genkit Developer UI:

     ```posix-terminal
     npx genkit start
     ```

-    The Genkit Dev UI is now running on your machine.
+    The Genkit Developer UI is now running on your machine.
 When you run models or flows in the next step, your machine will perform the orchestration tasks needed to get the steps of your flow working together; calls to external services such as the Gemini API will continue to be made against live servers.